Culture shock: Outcomes

 Culture shock has many different effects, time spans, and degrees of severity.
 Many people are hampered by its presence and do not recognize why they are bothered.

 There is evidence to suggest that the psychological influence of culture shock might also have physiological implications.
 For example, the psycho-social stress experienced during these circumstances is correlated with an early onset of puberty.

 Transition shock

-A local woman does a double-take at a foreigner during the evening rush hour in Japan.

 Culture shock is a subcategory of a more universal construct called transition shock.
 Transition shock is a state of loss and disorientation predicated by a change in one's familiar environment that requires adjustment.
 There are many symptoms of transition shock, including: